overwolf/overwolf.github.io/docs/api/overwolf-games-events-lol.md

 5426
 :::

-Note that you can consume also the LOL game launcher events. read more info [here](overwolf-games-launchers-events-lol).
+Note that you can also use the LOL game launcher events.
+Read more [here](overwolf-games-launchers-events-lol).

 ## Sample Apps

 * [LOL game events sample app](https://github.com/overwolf/events-sample-apps)
-* [Summoner and team info sample app](https://github.com/overwolf/lol-summoner-team-info-sample-app) – this sample app gets “summoner region” and “my team” info before the game starts (while the user in the “champion select” phase) more information about getting data from LoL launcher/client can be found [here](overwolf-games-launchers).
+* [Summoner and team info sample app](https://github.com/overwolf/lol-summoner-team-info-sample-app) – this sample app gets “summoner region” and “my team” info during the champion selection phase, before the game begins.
+More information about getting data from LoL launcher/client can be found [here](overwolf-games-launchers).

 ## Available Features